espanido

 • ellos/ellas/ustedes dirán

-What are the uses of futuro simple
+What are the uses of Spanish Future Tense

 The Futuro Simple, or simple future tense, is versatile and can be used in various contexts and situations.
 Here are some common uses: